DevNetSandbox/sbx_multi_ios/cicd-3tier/README.md

 ![pipeline](./static/pipeline.png "CICD Pipeline")

-## setup
+## Setup

-This following script should cover all the initial installation
+This following script should cover all the initial installation:

 ```
 ./setup.sh